 Advanced placement for Term II: is applicable only to students that have successfully completed the first term of the GLTS PN program in the last calendar year.
 The placement on the waiting list for Term II will be determined by the date of the receipt of application.
 These students will receive an Application for Admission Status Form.

 All students seeking advanced placement into Term II will be required to take a challenge test for Fundamentals of Nursing.
-This exam is a review of the basic fundamental principles that are covered in the course, ensuring that the student has retained enough Fundamental principles to be a safe and competent student nurse prior to entering Term II.
-The specific dates of the exams will be determined by the Director and the applicant will be notified in advance.
-In addition, remediation work will be required before being considered for advanced placement.
+This computerized exam is a review of the basic fundamental principles that are covered in the course, ensuring that the student has retained enough knowledge to be a safe and competent student nurse prior to entering Term II.
+In addition, remediation work will be assigned and due prior to the first day of class.

-All advanced placement students for Term II will also be required to attend Fundamental’s Lab for the last month of Term I. The specific dates will be supplied to the student by the Director.
+All advanced placement students for Term II will also be required to attend Fundamentals Lab for the last month of Term I. The specific dates will be supplied to the student by the Director.
 Completion of the challenge exam, remediation and attendance of lab does not guarantee admission into Term II.
-After meeting readmission criteria, actual admission to Term II can only occur if a seat is available.
-All returning students for Term II and III will be required to repeat the Medical Surgical course and clinical regardless of whether they passed the course previously or not.
-All Term II & Term III nursing courses must be completed within the program to receive a certificate from GLTS.
+After meeting re-admission criteria, advanced placement to Term II can only occur if a seat is available.
+Term II and III must be repeated consecutively during the same school year, regardless of previous passing nursing course grades.
+Any student that did not complete Term III will return as a Term II Advanced Placement student.
+All Term II advanced placement students will be required to repeat Medical Surgical Nursing and Pharmacology in addition to any other incomplete courses.

 If enrolling in Terms II & Term III, 50% of total tuition must be paid prior to the beginning of class.